dask/dask/docs/source/setup.rst

        def add_worker(self, scheduler=None, worker=None, **kwargs):
            print("Added a new worker at:", worker)
-           if self.print_count and scheduler is not None print("Total workers:", len(scheduler.workers))
+           if self.print_count and scheduler is not None: print("Total workers:", len(scheduler.workers))

    @click.command()